spatialos/gdk-for-unity/docs/content/set-up-new-project.md

 }

 ```
 This sets up the injection hooks needed to run Unity's hybrid ECS and ensures that all worlds are properly cleaned up.
-You need to set the `initialized` field to `true` to ensure it is only run once, otherwise `Init` is run whenever a scene gets loaded due to the `RuntimeInitializeOnLoadMethod` attribute.
+You need to set the `initialized` field to `true` to ensure it is only run once, otherwise `Init` is run whenever a Scene gets loaded due to the `RuntimeInitializeOnLoadMethod` attribute.